bheinzerling/bpemb/README.md

   language = {english}
   }
 ```

+## Download BPEmb

+Downloads for the 15 largest (by Wikipedia size) languages below.
+Downloads for all 275 languages are available in binary format readable by gensim or word2vec, and in plain text format: [bin](download.bin.md), [txt](download.txt.md).

 | Language | Wikipedia edition | merge ops | model | vocab | 25 dims | 50 dims | 100 dims | 200 dims | 300 dims |
 | - | - | - | - | - | - | - | - | - | - |